TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-02.md

 So depending on the communication it acts as a Client or a Server.

+        * IP Address
+        An IP Address is the identity of a host.
+Everything send on the Internet needs a SRC and a DST IP address.
+So in a request u have to SRC and DST IP address and in the response also.
+These are put in the header in the Transport Layer (OSI) / Network Layer (TCP/IP)

        * Ip Address
        An IP address is the identity of a host.
 Everything send on the Internet needs a SRC and a DST IP address.
 So in a request u have a SRC and DST IP address and in the response also, this is put in the header in the Transport Layer (OSI) / Network Layer (TCP/IP)